hg0428/Mar-PS/README.md

 It can be installed via `pip` with the following command:
 `pip install mar-ps`

-Try the example in `example.py` see it in action!
+Try the example in `example.py` to see it in action!

 ## Backends